Rabat-Salé-Kénitra

+The national rail operator ONCF initiated construction on a Regional Express Network (RER) to enhance urban mobility across the region.
+The line covers a 54 km corridor connecting Kenitra to Skhirat, with stops in Salé, Rabat and Temara across 12 stations.
+The complete journey along the line will take approximately 1 hour and 10 minutes, operating at 15 minute intervals. with completion targeted ahead of the 2030 FIFA World Cup.

 History

 Rabat-Salé-Kenitra was formed in September 2015 by merging Rabat-Salé-Zemmour-Zaer with the region of Gharb-Chrarda-Béni Hssen.

-Administrative divisions
+Government

+Subdivisions

 The region is made up into the following provinces and prefectures: